UBC-MDS/DSCI524_Group36_MLpipeline/README.md

     b.
 Output:
         - Best performing scikit learn model object
 2. Model Metrics Computation: Computes evaluation metrics for a single fitted scikit-learn model using user-specified metric functions and returns the results in a tabular format for reporting or comparison.
+3. EDA functions: Exploratory data analysis of the target column with summary statistics and class distribution visualization

 ## Contributors
 - Yi-Ling Chin